Jobbik: Minority rights and demands for territorial autonomy for Hungarians outside of Hungary

 Hungarian losses of territory in the 1920 Treaty of Trianon.
 Ethnic Hungarians and their percentage of the population are displayed in red.

 Jobbik strongly promotes the welfare of the large Hungarian populations living outside Hungary as ethnic minorities.
 The party demands minority rights for these groups in accordance with Western European standards.
 Along with almost all current Hungarian political parties, Jobbik demands the reestablishment of "territorial autonomy" in the Székely Land of Romania, and desires to make Carpathian Ruthenia an independent Hungarian district on the model of South Tyrol.
-Jobbik is frequently accused of agitating for a return to pre-Treaty-of-Trianon borders.
-However, Jobbik has never suggested changing borders by force, and believes that the ultimate solution is territorial and cultural autonomy within a European Union framework of minority rights.
+Jobbik is frequently accused of agitating for a return to pre-Treaty-of-Trianon borders; however, Jobbik has never suggested changing borders by force, and believes that the ultimate solution is territorial and cultural autonomy within a European Union framework of minority rights.

 One fourth of ethnic Hungarians live outside the country.
 Many suffer discrimination because of their ethnicity, causing frequent diplomatic disputes between Hungary and its neighbors.
 Jobbik dedicates itself to supporting the cause of Hungarian minorities in adjoining countries, vocally defending their schools, churches and cultural values.

-The party's 2009 election slogan "Hungary belongs to the Hungarians" (Magyarország a Magyaroké!) attracted much scrutiny.
+The party's slogan for the 2009 European Parliament election in Hungary was "Hungary belongs to the Hungarians" (Magyarország a Magyaroké!), which attracted scrutiny.
 While some critics dismissed the slogan as a tautology, others considered it a call to bigotry and complained to the National Electoral Commission, which ruled it "unconstitutional" on the eve of the election.

 On 11 March 2014, in response to a demonstration in Târgu Mureș, the Romanian president Traian Băsescu publicly called for a ban on Jobbik members from entering Romania.
 Besides defending the rights of ethnic Hungarians living abroad, Jobbik actively supports the cultural autonomy and language rights of the autochthonous ethnic minorities living in Hungary.
 The party has a pragmatic stance on cooperation among the Central European nations and states and, despite historical differences, strongly supports their common action within the EU.
 Jobbik leaders have called for action in the framework of the Wage Union European Citizens' Initiative.